Jamie Codd: Under rules

 Codd won his first Grade One race in 2014, winning the Irish Champion Bumper at Punchestown on Shaneshill.
 As of 2021, Codd has a total of 299 wins under rules, including 32 class one wins and five Grade One wins.

-In the 2016–17, Codd narrowly defeated Patrick Mullins to win the title of champion amateur jockey for the season.
+In the 2016–17 season, Codd narrowly defeated Patrick Mullins to win the title of champion amateur jockey for the season.

 Codd suffered a collapsed lung in 2018, which ruled him out of racing for a month.

 Cheltenham wins

 Codd has a total of ten wins at the Cheltenham Festival so far.
 He is the leading jockey since 1946 in the Fulke Walwyn Kim Muir Challenge Cup, having won the race on four runnings - his first Cheltenham win came in the 2009 running of the race on Character Building, then in 2012 on Junior, in 2015 on The Package and most recently in 2016 on Cause of Causes.
 Codd also partnered Cause of Causes to two more Cheltenham wins, winning in the 2015 National Hunt Chase Challenge Cup and scoring a third win with the horse in three festivals in the 2017 in the Glenfarclas Cross Country Chase.
 His other wins came in the National Hunt Chase in 2019 and 2020 on Le Breuil and Ravenhill respectively, and in the Champion Bumper, winning in 2017 with Fayonagh and again in 2019 with Envoi Allen.
 He later hailed Fayonagh as "the greatest horse [he] had ever ridden".

 Codd notably missed the 2012 festival due to a fall sustained in a point to point race.